 The 3000 Series of Rolex Movements

 The Rolex 3035 movement is the earliest iteration of this current in-house system, developed and introduced in 1977.
 An improvement on Rolex’s 1500 series, the 3035 movement increased the balance speed from 19,800 BPH to 28,800 BPH, allowing for more accurate timekeeping and setting an industry standard.
 The Rolex 3035 movement was the first automatic self-winding watch mechanism with a quick-set function, used on men’s Date, Datejust, and Sea Dweller watches, as well as some Submariner watch models.
 These changes also introduced the smooth tick of the seconds hand that has become associated with the Rolex brand.

 Released in 1988, the Rolex 3135 movement became the basis for all future Rolex watch movements through the present, improving the overall durability and reliability of the watches and making them technically easier to service.
 Many pre-owned Submariner watch movements will be the part of the Rolex 3100 series, as well as Datejust, Explorer, Date, and GMT models, but the Rolex 3135 movement didn’t appear in its Air King or Oyster Perpetual models until 2001, when the Rolex 3130 movement was introduced.

-The 3130 watch movement is essentially the same as its immediate predecessor, boasting an ability to withstand everyday use while keeping time accurately.
+The 3130 watch movement is essentially the same as its immediate predecessor, boasting the durability to withstand everyday use while keeping time accurately.
 The only difference between this and the Rolex 3135 movement is that the 3130 watch movement does not have a date function in any of the watch models that use it, as seen in Air King and some Oyster Perpetual, Explorer, and Submariner watch movements.

 Rolex Movement: Continuation of Quality